Historical Timeline of Los Angeles

 Hollyhock House | Photo: Joshua White

-1917 - Frank Lloyd Wright, who has been labeled by the American Institute of Architects as "the greatest American architect of all time," designs the Hollyhock House for heiress Aline Barnsdall on a hill in East Hollywood in what is now Barnsdall Art Park.
-The home, featuring Mayan and Spanish Revival architecture, would later be named a UNESCO World Heritage site in 2019, becoming the first place to earn such a designation in Los Angeles.
+1917 - Frank Lloyd Wright, named by the American Institute of Architects as "the greatest American architect of all time," designs the Hollyhock House for heiress Aline Barnsdall on a hill in East Hollywood in what is now Barnsdall Art Park.
+The home, featuring Mayan and Spanish Revival architecture, is later named a UNESCO World Heritage site in 2019, becoming the first location in Los Angeles to earn such a designation.

 1917 - The first Forest Lawn Cemetery opens.